Virginia-iGEM/igem-wikibrick/wiki/README.md

 - dev: Same as above.
 - live: Covered under Live Build.

 Note that every task begins with some kind of `gulp.src()` function and ends with some kind of `.pipe(gulp.dest(<some destination>))` function.
 These sources and destinations can be seen at the top of the file, and map working files to build files.
 Whenever `gulp` is run with a certain task, it takes in these source files, transforms them in some way using pipes and various gulp plugins (these are usually prefixed with `gulp-` under dependencies), and then spits them out under our build directory (what I call staging).
-The only exception is `push`, which is special and does not transform files.
+The only exceptions are `pushimages` and `pushcontent`, which are special and does not transform files.

 Once these files are staged in the build directory, you can enter the build directory and open the website with your favorite browser, hosted entirely locally on your machine.
 This enables work to be done on the website even offline, and allows one to iterate on the site without pushing to the iGEM wiki every single time.
 This makes iterations faster, and (not that this matters to us) saves iGEM HQ some bandwidth.

-#### Live Build
+#### Live Build & Publish

 [/wiki/gulpfile.js](https://github.com/Mantissa-23/VGEM-2018/blob/igemwiki-api/wiki/gulpfile.js)

 [/wiki/upload.js](https://github.com/Mantissa-23/VGEM-2018/blob/igemwiki-api/wiki/upload.js)

-**Note:** As mentioned above, Live Build is not fully functional.
-This description is for a fully functional live build.
-The transform mentioned below that changes relative to absolute URLs is not yet implemented.

 The live build essentially performs the dev build with the exception that all HTML files are transformed by changing their relative URLs to absolute URLs.
 With a normal webserver, this would not be necessary, however because iGEM uses mediawiki to enable teams of all technological backgrounds to create their own sites.
 The issue with this is that it works differently than all other web servers and so we have to tip-toe around it.

-See todo list for up-to-date description of future changes to be made to live build.
+The exact sequence of events are as follows:

+1. In order to correctly substitute image URLs, `gulp live publish` first pushes images (`pushimages`) to the iGEM Wiki and then retrieves the generated image URLs from the wiki.
+These URLs are saved temporarily to `imagemap.json` under `/wiki/build`.
+2. A `build` is then performed, identical to `gulp dev build` save for the fact

 ## 4 Todo

 ### High Priority

-- [Tentatively Completed, Dylan] Create a gulp task that parses HTML files and replaces relative (development) links with absolute (live) links on the wiki.
+- [Completed] Create a gulp task that parses HTML files and replaces relative (development) links with absolute (live) links on the wiki.
-  - [Cheerio](https://github.com/cheeriojs/cheerio) is a really good candidate for an HTML parser, it's popular and mature.
   - Currently user has to enter their username and password twice to do a full push
 - Implement simple [JQuery HTML Templates](https://medium.com/@AmyScript/how-to-reduce-reuse-and-recycle-your-code-389e6742e4ac) for Footers and Headers.
 - Modify `gulpfile.js` so that separate directories, `build-dev` and `build-live` are created for each respective build.